jmschrei/pomegranate/README.md

 			'C' : DiscreteDistribution({ 'A' : 0.5, 'B' : 0.5, 'C' : 0.0 }) }
 	}, [guest, prize] )

-# Make the states
-s0 = State( friend, name="friend" )
+# State objects hold both the distribution, and a high level name.
 s1 = State( guest, name="guest" )
 s2 = State( prize, name="prize" )
 s3 = State( monty, name="monty" )

-# Make the bayes net, add the states, and the conditional dependencies.
+# Create the Bayesian network object with a useful name
-network = BayesianNetwork( "test" )
+network = BayesianNetwork( "Monty Hall Problem" )

+# Add the three states to the network
-network.add_states( [ s0, s1, s2, s3 ] )
+network.add_states( [ s1, s2, s3 ] )

-network.add_transition( s0, s1 )
+# Add transitions which represent conditional dependencies, where the second node is conditionally dependent on the first node (Monty is dependent on both guest and prize)
 network.add_transition( s1, s3 )
 network.add_transition( s2, s3 )
 network.bake()
 ```

-The ConditionalDiscreteDistribution takes in (1) a dictionary, where each nested layer refers to the values one of the distributions it is dependant on takes and (2) a list of the other distribution objects it is dependant on.
-The `guest` distribution is a good example, where the keys of the dictionary passed in are the values the `friend` distribution can take, and the inner values are the distributions assuming the `friend` took that value.
-If the friend says 'A', then the guest will not say 'A' but has a 50-50 chance of saying 'B', or 'C'.
-The `monty` distribution is the same, except two layers of nesting because it is dependant on both the guest and the prize distributions.
+Bayesian Networks introduc a new distribution, the ConditionalDiscreteDistribution.
+This distribution takes in (1) a dictionary where each nested layer refers to the values one of the distributions it is dependent on takes and (2) a list of the  distribution objects it is dependent on in the order of the nesting in the dictionary.
+In the Monty Hall example, the monty distribution is dependent on both the guest and the prize distributions in that order.
+The first layer of nesting accounts for what happens when the guest chooses various doors, and the second layer indicates what happens when the prize is actually behind a certain door, for each of the 9 possibilities.

-Unlike a FSM or a HMM, we do not need to feed in perfect information.
-We can add in some information, and see how the distributions along the other values change.
-This is done by feeding in a dictionary of state names and their associated values, and running `forward_backward`.
+In order to reproduce the final result, we need to take advantage of the forward-backward/sum-product algorithm.
+This algorithm allows the network to calculate posterior probabilities for each distribution in the network when as distributions get clamped to certain values.
+This means we do not need perfect information to do inference with Bayesian networks.
+This is done in pomegranate by feeding in a dictionary of state names and their associated values, and running `forward_backward`.

 ```
 observations = { 'guest' : 'A' }

-# Beliefs will be an array of the beliefs for each state, indexed corresponding to the order
+# beliefs will be an array of posterior distributions or clamped values for each state, indexed corresponding to the order
 # in self.states.
 beliefs = network.forward_backward( observations )